 The cat population is far from healthy in Canada.
-In 2011, more than 50,000 were euthanized because the shelters weren’t able to find homes for them.
-Twice as many cats are dumped in shelters compared to dogs, and whereas 30 per cent of dogs are reunited with their owners, less than five per cent of cats are returned home.
+An estimated 261,000 cats in shelters did not find homes in 2016.
+Twice as many cats are dumped in shelters compared to dogs, and whereas 68 per cent of stray dogs are reunited with their owners, only 10 per cent of cats are returned home.

 Cats are also frequently run over by vehicles.
 More than 1,300 dead cats were collected on the streets of Toronto in 2012!